- A college-preparatory, customized education for each student is offered with a 13:1 student/teacher ratio.

 - Mercy went to state in Cross Country, Soccer, Swimming, Track and Tennis in 2017-18 school year.

-- Art students took numerous awards in Artsonia, Scholastic Art, Celebrating Art Anthologies, the Catholic High School Show, the Governor’s Residence Exhibition Program, the Senior Show in Bellevue, and the 2nd Congressional Art Contest.
+- Art students were awarded numerous honors from Artsonia, Scholastic Art, Celebrating Art Anthologies, the Catholic High School Show, the Governor’s Residence Exhibition Program, the Senior Show in Bellevue, and the 2nd Congressional Art Contest.

 - Theatre students receive critical acclaim through thespian competitions and put on two productions each year.